Tanmoy037/Go-crud-operation/README.md

 # Go-crud-operation
-This repository holds crud operation using golang.
+This repository holds crud operation using golang with PostgreSQL.